AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 ### 8.3 Transitive Routing

-The traceroute is still showing the Transit peering between AWS and GCP as the preferred path, although the `as-path prepend` was correctly applied earlier.
+The traceroute still shows the Transit peering between AWS and GCP as the preferred path, despite the correct application of the `as-path prepend` earlier.

 There is another option that needs to be enabled in order to complete this lab.